-Moving from IRL to URL – 6 Ways To Improve Your Mental Health And Wellbeing During Lockdown
+Moving from IRL to URL: 6 Ways To Add Peace To Your Days And Improve Your Mental Health And Wellbeing During Lockdown

 The move from IRL (In Real Life) to URL (Online) has obvious and far reaching consequences.
 I’m particularly interested in safeguarding our wellbeing during this transition, and It’s very much a new landscape that I think we will all be discovering as we walk along this path together.

 Our individual life circumstances are so different, which means we are all experiencing our own set of unique challenges.
 For example, the state of our health, wealth, security and companionship varies wildly and for this reason it’s not easy to share a set of generic wellbeing tips.
-The tips offered here aren’t exhaustive, and I will likely share a part 2 and a part 3.
-But I’ve taken into account the comments and questions you’ve shared with me in our online sessions and combined them with questions and discoveries of my own to offer a nice jumping off point into the realms of lockdown wellness.
+The tips offered here aren’t exhaustive and I’ll likely share a part 2, but I’ve taken into account the comments and questions you’ve shared with me in our online sessions and combined them with questions and discoveries of my own to offer a nice jumping off point into the realms of lockdown wellness.